Chatbot: History, Technology, Evolution, and Applications

 Overall, the cost of building a chatbot can range from a few hundred dollars to several hundred thousand dollars or more, depending on the complexity of the chatbot and the resources required to build it.

-Create Your Own Chatbot For Free Without Coding
+Create Your Own Chatbot without Coding

 1. Log into your Appy Pie Chatbot account, or create one if you haven’t already